Read the first chapter below. It was neither a dark nor stormy night in Washington City, April 14, 1865…

 She blushed to her toes.
 Silly cock-chafer.
 Even lovely little Lucy, daughter of abolitionist Senator John Parker Hale of New Hampshire, blushed and fluttered like a schoolgirl when he entered the room all these months later.
 And they were engaged.
 Even old Tommy had to admit being engaged to an abolitionist’s daughter was a fine ruse.

 ‘Miss the hit of the season,’ he continued, ‘Our American Cousin?
 Have I mail?’

 Cousin.
 A silly, trifling play.
 Nothing like the thundering Julius Caesar.
 The third act of Cousin.
 It must be in the third act, when the audience was a-howl with laughter and no one would hear.

 ‘O, just one letter today sir.’

 No!
 Not a man.
-A serpent!
-A tyrant!
-Worse, an invert who sought to convert all to sin!
+The powerful invert who sought to convert all to his sin.

 ‘Thank you, Clara.
 How go sales?’

 Her smile was slow in dawning.

 ‘Yes, tolerably well sir – such glorious news from Appomattox!
 They say that Lee himself has–’

 ‘Terribly sad for the South of course,’ she hurriedly continued.
 ‘Yet, sir, this event hath not quenched the public’s all-consuming desire for drama.
 ‘Tis not quite sold out tonight, sir, but we fare quite well.’